woozystudio/markdown-types/README.md

 - [x] Checkmark true
 - [ ] Checkmark false

 [Mqxx](https://github.com/Mqxx) has a very interesting GitHub Markdown document.
 There he shows more types of signs like Warning and Note but artificial, and they look as if they were original and official.
-I invite you to see our repository: https://github.com/Mqxx/GitHub-Markdown
+I invite you to see its repository: https://github.com/Mqxx/GitHub-Markdown

 # Discord